Yue Guang: Family

-Yue Guang had two daughters, one of them married the Prince of Chengdu, Sima Ying, and the other one married Wei Jie, who was famous with his literary talent.
+Yue Guang had two daughters.
+One of them married the Prince of Chengdu, Sima Ying, and the other one married Wei Jie, a grandson of Wei Guan, who was famous with his literary talent.

 While Sima Ai suspected that Yue Guang would be rebellious during the War of the Eight Princes, Yue Guang explained "[i]t [was] impossible to sacrifice [his] three sons’ lives for one of [his] daughters."

 Anecdotes and evaluation

 Yue Guang was confused as to why one of his close friends had not visited him for a long time.
 His friend explained that he felt extremely uncomfortable after having dinner with Yue Guang in his house since he thought there was a snake in his cup while drinking.
 After checking his house, he did not find any snake, but it appeared that the bow behind him was reflected in his cup and vaguely looked like a snake.
 Yue Guang dissuaded his friend's fears by taking the bow down in front of him.

 A legend said that there was a monster in Henan palace and the previous masters of Henan were all afraid of living in the palace.
 Yue Guang did not believe that and tried to find out the truth after he was promoted to master of Henan.
 At midnight, he stayed in the palace with some soldiers and the door suddenly opened following some harsh and menacing noise, everyone was scared at that time except Yue Guang.
 He looked around and found a small hole in the wall.
 After the wall was broken, a little fox jumped out.

 Although Yue Guang was well-liked, he did not accept the behavior of some of his peers.
 When Wang Cheng and Hu Wufuzhi served as high officials, they almost did whatever they wanted, such as streaking and insulting others.
 Yue Guang disagreed and said "They are able to find happiness in Qingtan.
 Why do they have to do that?"